In a nutshell

 - Reputation management lawyers need a comprehensive understanding of libel and privacy laws and an ability to think laterally.
 Individual claimants will be stressed and upset, so people skills, patience and resourcefulness are much needed.

 - Working in media, entertainment or sports is often assumed to be a glamorous affair.
 However, lawyers operating in these areas are preoccupied with the legal issues arising from them, leaving little time for hobnobbing with celebrities.

 - Landing a job as a media, libel, sports or entertainment lawyer is extremely tricky.
 While many have an interest in the field, the number of vacant positions is severely limited.
 Successful candidates usually have previous experience in a relevant sector, but even this will only get you so far; previous legal experience is also a must.

 - Following the UK's decision to leave the EU, the media sector will have to make adjustments to the way it operates.
 Cross-border licensing arrangements will have to be reassessed, while the laws surrounding IP, data protection, cyber risk and e-commerce may also change as the UK disentangles itself from the body of EU legislation.
-However it is likely that the UK will implement laws that reflect existing EU legislation, as maintaining compatible systems comes with commercial advantages.
+It is, however, likely that the UK will implement laws that reflect existing EU legislation, as maintaining compatible systems comes with commercial advantages.

 - In a deal of unparalleled size and impact in TV and film history, 2019 saw Disney close its $71 billion acquisition of 21st Century Fox.
 Sparking international concern surrounding potential antitrust infringements, the Department of Justice cleared the vertical merger, leaving Disney with an estimated 40% control over the pre-Covid-19 global theatrical box office.